shrivastavashivani51/folded-login-from/README.md

 # folded-login-from
-Based on HTML ,CSS and bootstrap.
+# Based on HTML ,CSS and bootstrap.
-It allow users to sign-up to a website using facebook or google  credentialby one click login
+# It allow users to sign-up to a website using facebook or google  credentialby one click login
+# https://code.visualstudio.com/ you can run the code.